kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	7. Fast forward Saturday afternoon, I encountered an innovation that scales down usage of [Automated Guided Vehicles aka AGV Robots](https://www.google.com/search?q=what+are+agv+robots) by SMEs.
 I watched a series of [YouTube Videos](https://www.youtube.com/results?search_query=automated+guided+vehicle) and found that to have been a fascinating, meaningful and pleasing discovery.

 - **Job hunting**
-	- Learned that once one secures a job, especially one that picks his interest and demands time, effort and careful attention, he stops hunting.
+	- Learned that once one secures a job, especially one that picks his interest, demands time, effort and careful attention, he stops hunting.

 ### 🏆 <b>3 Wins and/or Achievements</b>
 1. Secured a one week contract through which I got to practice my Ethos, and reinforced the Logos-Ethos-Pathos mental model.